trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SortableAccount.md

 **Description**

-s 0 if objects are equal, 1 this object is &quot;greater&quot; than `otherObject` or 2 otherwise.
+s 0 if objects are equal, 1 this object is "greater" than `otherObject` or 2 otherwise.

 ### `sort(List<Account> accounts)` → `void`